GIST-DSLab/MC-LARC/dataset/README.md

 ---
 ### Reference
 [1] Acquaviva, Sam, et al. "Communicating natural programs to humans and machines." *Advances in Neural Information Processing Systems 35* (2022): 3731-3743.
+[2] Shin, et al. "MC-LARC Dataset for Evaluating the Reasoning Abilities of Large Language Models", *Korea Software Congress* (2023)
+[3] Shin, et al. "Regulation Using Large Language Models to Generate Synthetic Data for Evaluating Analogical Ability" *IJCAI Workshop on Analogical Abstraction in Cognition, Perception, and Language* (2024)
+[4] Shin and Lee, et al. "From Generation to Selection: Findings of Converting Analogical Problem-Solving into Multiple-Choice Questions", *EMNLP Findings* (2024)